ajacksified/ajacksified.github.com/_posts/2011-05-25-dynamic-pages-with-perch-cms.markdown

 But, enough about that.
 Here's the real meat of this subject: how to create dynamic pages in Perch.
 It ended up being a lot simpler than I first thought it would be.
-You see, Perch doesn't create pages*; it simply allows you to edit content on existing pages.
+You see, Perch doesn't create pages; it simply allows you to edit content on existing pages.
 So, if you have a 50-page site, and you want to move things around, it gets difficult.
 Note: this works because all of my pages have the same template.
 You can get fancier with your .htaccess or page file and